emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Settings > Display & Sound > Resolution > 4K 59.940Hz (Recommended)
 ```

 Additionally, Dynamic Range should be set to **auto**.
 If you UHD TV can be set to the full range of RGB, then you should set the Shield to the **full** range.

 The newest displays may benefit from tweaking the Shield's color space settings.
-If available, you should set your display for YCbCr 4:2:2 12-bit Rec.2020.
+If available, you should set your display for the highest available option:

+* YCbCr 4:2:2 12-bit Rec.2020
+* YCbCr 4:2:0 10-bit Rec.2020
+* YCbCr 4:2:2 12-bit Rec.709
+* YCbCr 4:2:0 10-bit Rec.709
+* YCbCr 4:4:4 8-bit Rec.709
+* YCbCr 4:2:0 8-bit Rec.709

+UHD sources may be up to 10-bit Rec.2020.
+Blu-ray sources are 8-bit.
+Higher bit rates have more color values and are less susceptible to banding.
+4:4:4 is a full bandwidth signal, 4:2:2 occupies 2/3rds the space, 4:2:0 occupies 1/2 the space.
+In addition to the HDMI ports on your TV, AVR, and Shield, the type (HDMI 1.4 v 2.0) and the length of HDMI cable will impact your available options.

 # SPMC Settings